epwallace/rose-rocket-challenge/FEATURES.md

 The `naiveAlgorithm` will not produce routes of this nature, as long as the input is correctly formed (i.e. no `[Toronto -> Toronto]` route is provided.

-### Route optimization: minimize distance traveled when planning a route

-TODO: write this when optimization is complete

 ### Visualize driver routes with polylines

 I implemented this by using the